CVUA-RRW/FooDMe/docs/faqs.md

 **Q: Can I use FooDMe for bacteria metabarcoding?**

 **A:** You could but it is not recommended.
 There are pipeline more suitables for micro-organisms out there.

+**Q: Can I use nucleotide databases other than RefSeq or BLAST NT (e.g. BOLD)?**

+**A:** Any nucleotide database can be used, however they need to be formatted by the BLAST+ tools suit to be usable in FooDMe.
+Consult the [BLAST documentation](https://www.ncbi.nlm.nih.gov/books/NBK569841/) for instructions.

 **Q: In the reports, some decimals are point-separated and others are comma-separated.
 Why is that and how do I fix it?**